abhishek8040/GoCompiler/README.md

 # Create a virtual environment and activate it
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

+# Add your HuggingFace API Key in the given field of app.py

+replace the api key with your own HF api key

 # Install dependencies
 pip install -r requirements.txt